coq/roadmaps/text/roadmap-8.6.md

 - [ ] :exclamation: Properly handle Hint Extern with conclusions of the form _ -> _" in typeclass resolution (M. Sozeau)

    This breaks compatibility, these Hint Externs were not found before as the pattern was matched on the conclusion of the goal, removing arrows.

   Decision: put a warning at least on Hint Externs, maybe fix it.

-- [ ] Fix semantics of pattern-matching in Ltac (non-linear patterns, difference between hyps and goal and hyps) (M. Sozeau)
+- [ ] :exclamation: :question: Fix semantics of pattern-matching in Ltac (non-linear patterns, difference between hyps and goal and hyps) (M. Sozeau)

   Idea: use a warning for using conversion instead of syntactic checks and output a warning about deprecation.
   No problem a priori.